List of awards and nominations received by Robert Duvall

-Robert Duvall is an American actor and filmmaker who has received numerous accolades including an Academy Award, a British Academy Film Award, two Primetime Emmy Awards, four Golden Globe Awards, and a Screen Actors Guild Award.
+Robert Duvall was an American actor and filmmaker who has received numerous accolades including an Academy Award, a British Academy Film Award, two Primetime Emmy Awards, four Golden Globe Awards, and an Actor Award.

 He won the Academy Award for Best Actor for his role as an alcoholic former country music star in the drama Tender Mercies (1983).
 He was Oscar-nominated for his roles in Francis Ford Coppola's crime film The Godfather (1972), Coppola's Vietnam War epic Apocalypse Now (1979), the dramas The Great Santini (1979) and The Apostle (1997), as well as the legal thrillers A Civil Action (1998) and The Judge (2014).
 He received the BAFTA Award and Golden Globe Award for his role as the tough and unflinching Lieutenant Colonel William "Bill" Kilgore in the Apocalypse Now (1979).
-He won the Screen Actors Guild Award for playing an attorney in A Civil Action (1998).
+He won the Actor Award for playing an attorney in A Civil Action (1998).

 For his television roles, he won two Primetime Emmy Awards including for Outstanding Lead Actor in a Limited or Anthology Series or Movie for his role as an aging cowboy in the AMC western miniseries Broken Trail (2006).
 He was previously Emmy-nominated for playing former Texas Ranger Captain Augustus "Gus" McCrae in the CBS western miniseries Lonesome Dove (1989), Joseph Stalin in the HBO television film Stalin (1992), and the dual role of Adolf Eichmann / Ricardo Klement in the TNT film The Man Who Captured Eichmann (1996).